dboeckli/spring-6-rest-mvc/README.md

 This is the Backend Part.
 Application is listening on port 8081/30081
 * default profile: runs with a in memory h2 database:
-* mysql: requires mysql provided by a docker image
+* mysql: requires mysql provided by a docker image.

 ![Spring Framework 6 Architecture](docs/guru.png)
 *Spring Framework 6 Architecture Diagram*